Saturday, December 30, 2023

 Reassessment of Jason Miller's Course

-A month before the course concluded, I published a review of the course detailing precisely what students will receive if they invest in it.
+A month before the course concluded, I published a review detailing precisely what students will receive if they invest in it.
 You can access that review here.
 What follows is a reassessment of Jason's teaching style.

 During the course, I felt some discomfort with some aspects of Jason Miller’s teaching style.
 In this post, I hope to explore and share those concerns.